undefined-io/hyperdrive/content/index.markdown

 All Ships use some standard Hulls, which need to be assembled once, when a Hyperdrive Squadron is created.
 This process is rather lengthy, but rarely (if ever) needs to be repeated.

-*This would also happen automatically when hd assemble is used (see below), this is how it's done explicitly*
+*This automatically happens when `hd assemble` is used (see below), but this is how it's done explicitly*

 ```bash